 An advisory folder for each student is initiated upon acceptance into the nursing program.
-The Department of Nursing maintains files for all current students.
+The Nursing program maintains files for all current students.

 While the student is actively enrolled in the nursing major, the following are examples of information that could be maintained digitally, either in the student file or in the clinical eligibility tracking software: